 A wonderful youth arts moment has struck Yeppoon this year after a strong need for more opportunities for youth engagement in creative pursuits was identified.
 Inspiring local arts orgs and popup shops have begun to run workshops from sculpture to puppet making in an attempt to fill the gap and inspire young people into the arts.
 How exciting for the future of youth arts!
 In lieu of a local video showcasing genuine arts programs for youth (meaning I’ll have to make one soon 😉 ) be inspired by this TEDx Talk advocating arts for youth and the critical value of creative thinking.

 Why Youth Arts?

-Head of Visual Arts and Drama at St Brendan’s College, Lee-Ann says it’s a blessing that in her educators’ role she is able to contribute her passion for the arts in her career and in the community.
+Local school teacher, Lee-Ann, says it’s a blessing that in her educators’ role she is able to contribute her passion for the arts in her career and in the community.

 “I saw opportunities for youth engagement in authentic art making practice reduce with the new QLD curriculum implemented and increased overload on the educational system,” Lee-Ann said.

-“The YAY workshops have brought together children from ages 9 and up working with family, friends, other participants while meeting our professional local artists in a mentoring capacity.”
+“The workshops have brought together children from ages 9 and up working with family, friends, other participants while meeting our professional local artists in a mentoring capacity.”

 Developing confidence, practice & startups